geocodeearth/autocomplete-element/README.md

 Sets the language in which results are returned.

-### `sources`
+### `layers`
-> defaults to all sources
+> defaults to all layers

-The Geocode Earth dataset is a combination of multiple data sources.
-This attribute can be used to limit results to a specific source (or multiple ones, comma separated).
-Please see our API documentation for a list of available sources: [geocode.earth/docs/reference/data_sources/](https://geocode.earth/docs/reference/data_sources/)
+The Geocode Earth dataset is a combination of multiple data layers.
+This attribute can be used to limit results to a specific layer (or multiple ones, comma separated).
+Please see our API documentation for a list of available layers: [geocode.earth/docs/reference/data_layers/](https://geocode.earth/docs/reference/data_layers/)

 ### `focus.point.lat` & `focus.point.lon`
 > defaults to unfocused